 The project is to be completed in two phases.
 Phase 1, which finished in June included clearing the site, replacing concrete with porous pavers, installing a bioswale and respective foot bridge, xeroscapic landscaping, and trees.

-Phase 2 which was generously funded by Lincoln Motor Co. in partnership with Architectural Digest will include street furniture, a neighborhood information kiosk, lighting, a green wall, an art mural and a bench fence element.
+Phase 2 which was generously funded by Lincoln Motor Co. in partnership with Architectural Digest will include street furniture, a neighborhood information kiosk, lighting, an art mural and a bench fence element.
 These features will elevate the activity within the park and increase mobility throughout the space.